rundeck/docs/docs/manual/projects/node-execution/aws-ssm.md

 Similarly, scripts that are executed using the **Incline Script** Job step will take place using SSM with S3 as the pass-through mechanism.

 ## Using CloudWatch Logs (Optional)
-The example policies in the prior sections enable Process Automation to retrieve logs directly from SSM.
+The example policies in the prior sections enable Runbook Automation to retrieve logs directly from SSM.
 However, these logs are truncated to 48,000 characters.
 To view logs that are longer than this limit, CloudWatch logs are used.

 ### SSM Agent Permissions for Cloudwatch